Our Meiselman Journey: Part 8 – Pool and Spa: When a Dream Becomes a Nightmare

 The tile on the outside of the spa didn’t match what we’d selected in our contract.
 It was a different color, a different style—completely wrong.
 When we asked the contractor about it, he admitted he’d changed the spec to get the project done faster.
 He offered to come back and replace it if we wanted, but the tone suggested he hoped we’d just accept it and move on.

 We insisted they fix the bad concrete decking.
-The concrete circles needed to be removed and replaced properly, and we wanted a credit for the money we’d paid for the improper installation.
+The concrete circles needed to be removed and replaced properly, and we wanted a credit for the money we’d paid for the crappy installation.
 As for the spa tile, we made it clear they would be coming back to replace it with what we’d actually contracted for.

 Postscript